gustaveroussy/sopa/docs/faq.md

 You can use any existing [Cellpose model](https://cellpose.readthedocs.io/en/latest/models.html) with the `model_type` argument (via the API, CLI, or Snakemake pipeline).
 For the Snakemake pipeline, see [here](https://github.com/gustaveroussy/sopa/blob/master/workflow/config/example_commented.yaml) how to set this argument.
 If you have a custom pretrained model, use the `pretrained_model` argument instead of `model_type`, and give the path to your cellpose model.

+## How to provide dictionnaries to CLI arguments?

+Some CLI arguments are optionnal dictionnaries.
+For instance, [`sopa read`](../cli/#sopa-read) has a `--kwargs` option.
+In that case, a dictionnary can be provided as an inline string, for instance:

+`--kwargs "{'backend': 'rioxarray'}"`

 ## Can I use Nextflow instead of Snakemake?

 Nextflow is not supported yet, but we are working on it.
 You can also help re-write our Snakemake pipeline for Nextflow (see issue [#7](https://github.com/gustaveroussy/sopa/issues/7)).